scollier/demo/README_minishift.md

 ![openshift](images/openshift-console-kube-system.png)

 #### Install virtctl
+Return to the CLI and install virtctl.
 This tool provides quick access to the serial and graphical ports of a VM, and handle start/stop operations.

 ```
 curl -L -o virtctl https://github.com/kubevirt/kubevirt/releases/download/$VERSION/virtctl-$VERSION-linux-amd64